MyTurnyet/spftware-as-craft-blog/content/posts/thoughtsoninterviewing-2.md

 committed and what changes came when.
 Did the candidate work on a branch, or master?
 Did they make a bunch of small commits, or a few larger ones?
 Did they add effective commit messages?

 We can see how they decided to structure the project.
-Is all of the code in a single project?
+Is all the code in a single project?
 Are there multiple projects, and if so, are they effectively laid out in the hierarchy?
 Are tests in the same project or a different one?
 Does the project structure match what would be considered appropriate for the language that they are using?